Life after treatment for thyroid cancer

-After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
-How often you will need to see your doctor will depend on the type of cancer and which treatments you had.
+After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check the cancer hasn’t come back or spread.
 During these check-ups, you may have a physical examination, blood tests, x-rays or scans.
-You will also be able to discuss how you’re feeling and mention any concerns, and you may have.
+You will also be able to discuss how you’re feeling and mention any concerns you may have.

-If you have been treated for papillary or follicular thyroid cancer, you will have blood tests to check the levels of thyroglobulin (Tg).
-This protein is made by normal thyroid tissue and it may also be made by papillary or follicular thyroid cancer cells.
+If you have been treated for papillary, follicular or oncocytic thyroid cancer, you will have blood tests to check the levels of Tg.
+This protein is made by normal thyroid tissue and it may also be made by certain thyroid cancer cells.
 After a total thyroidectomy, you should have little or no Tg in your body, but levels will rise if the cancer comes back.

 In the past, people often had to raise the TSH levels in their blood before having a Tg blood test.
 This improved the accuracy of the results.
-However, newer Tg tests are more sensitive, and most people will not need to do this now.
+However, newer Tg tests are more sensitive, and most people won’t need to do this now.
 If a certain level of Tg is found in your blood, your doctor may suggest having scans.
 A small number of people have Tg antibodies.
 These antibodies don’t do any harm, but they make it hard to accurately measure Tg.
 They tend to be less detectable after RAI treatment.

 Other blood tests

 For medullary thyroid cancer, blood levels of calcitonin and carcinoembryonic antigen (CEA, a protein made by some cancer cells) will be measured periodically.

 Blood tests are also done regularly to check if you are on the right dose of thyroid hormone replacement.
 Once this dose is stable, thyroid function blood tests are usually only needed every 6–12 months, or when there has been a change in thyroxine dose.

 An ultrasound is used to see if any cancer is left or has come back in the area where the thyroid was removed.
 It also checks for cancer in the lymph nodes around the neck.